patrick-sharp/waypoint.nvim/README.md

 [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] handle the case where there is a swap file (or any error opening the file) features
-[ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] limit context size to the size of the window
+[ ] limit context size to the size of the window
-[ ] do something about extmarks moving to top of file when you filter the whole file through some external tool (e.g. \b for biome for me)
-  [ ] enrich data model
-  [ ] listen on autocmd for state change
 [ ] repair state when draw_waypoint_window is called
 [ ] add perf logging for each function
 [ ] treesitter highlight bugs in readme for skhd somehow